Sanctioned Russian banker Tinkov launches fintech project in Mexico

-Prominent Russian oligarch Oleg Tinkov, the former owner of Russia’s only purely online bank, is behind the launch of an international financial startup in Mexico, banking sources have told bne IntelliNews.
+Prominent Russian oligarch Oleg Tinkov, the former owner of Russia’s only purely online bank, is involved with the launch of an international financial startup in Mexico, banking sources have told bne IntelliNews.

 Video seen by bne IntelliNews shows Tinkov in a Mexican alcohol store using the fintech’s card to buy an expensive bottle of tequila in the new bank’s first ever transaction.